StEthPriceFeed is depracated and not intended to be used as a part of external integrations.

 Price feed can give incorrect data in, as far as we can tell, three situations:

 - stETH/ETH price moving suddenly and very quickly.
-There is at least 15 blocks delay between price drop and offchain oracle feed providers submitting a new historical price, and likely more bc tx are not mined instanteously.
-That should not happen normally: while stETH/ETH is volatile, it's not 5%-in-four-minutes volatile.
+There is a 15 block or greater delay between a price drop and offchain oracle feed providers submitting a new historical price.
+It is usually longer than 15 blocks, because transactions are not mined instantaneously.
+Price movements this extreme should not happen normally; while stETH/ETH is volatile, it's not 5%-in-four-minutes volatile.

 - oracle feed going stale because feed providers go offline.
 This is mitigated by the fact it's operated by several very experienced professionals (all of which, e.g., are Chainlink operators too) - and we only need one operational provider to maintain the feed.
 The only realistic scenario where this feed goes offline is deprecating the oracle alltogether.